 The singularity problem, quite simply, is the notion that scientists cannot figure out what existed prior to the theoretical initial blast of creation now termed the big bang.

 The big bang theory has been theoretically scientifically validated by one primary observation: That the collection of various galaxies and their components appear to be expanding outward into space.
 This is called the "Hubble Constant," named after the famed astronomer.

 The logic is that if the galaxies and their components are all expanding, they must have originally arose from a single point.
 For the virtue of science, let's elaborate on this theory for a bit.

 Assuming such a single big bang did occur, what made it occur?

 In any explosion - or any event for that matter - the laws of the physical universe tell us that there must exist the elements to produce that event.
 In other words, every event - and every thing in the physical universe - has a source.
-This we have learned by scientific observation and many decades of research.
+This we have learned from scientific observation and many decades of research.

-Science, as promulgated by scientists now and in the past, must abide by certain laws of logic, one being that scientific theories, no matter how abstract, must abide by fundamental and observable realities.
+Science, as promulgated by scientists now and in the past, must abide by certain laws of logic.
+This means that no matter how abstract, a scientific theory must abide by fundamental and observable realities.